 1. Portugal’s countryside so often felt like the ‘green, green grass of home’.
 With rolling hills and a lusciousness that had a feel of UK, Portugal had an instant appeal.
 No parched lands; instead acres of green pastures that felt instantly comfortable.

 2. Portugal has a strong affiliation with UK dating back to 1386 with the Treaty of Windsor.
 That alliance is still in place today and so the two countries remain intrinsically linked and there is evidence of this everywhere.
 From red pilar boxes and telephone kiosks to the warmest welcome from a gracious population.

 4. On paper the Portuguese language may look similar to Spanish, yet the sounds are completely different.
 Although with a few basics we were understood.
 That said a lot of tourist Portuguese speak English, whilst the locals in towns do not, so be prepared.
-Check out our Getting by in Guide to languages, where you will learn essential phrases for Portuguese on Page 55.
+Check out our Getting by in Guide, where you will learn essential phrases for Portuguese on Page 55.

 5. Portugal has a rich cultural and historical diversity.
 With influences going back to the Romans and through to the bloody battles between the Moors and Christians, scars are etched into every town.